-1.3 Back of House Space Upstream Recycling

-Design appropriate space for collection and separation of waste for typical BOH areas:

-- 1.3.1 Kitchens: the primary waste generated in the kitchen is food waste which is also the main source of contamination.
+1.3 Back of House Space Upstream Recycling Des sign appropriate space for collection and separation of waste for typical BOH areas: U 1.3.1 Kitchens: the primary waste generated in the kitchen is food waste which is also the main source of contamination.
 Separating food waste from general waste is the key.
 Design space for food waste bin and general waste bin (side by side) at food processing/preparing/cleaning stations.
 Allocate space for breakdown and storage of cardboard.
 Design space for food waste tilts and general waste tilts that transport waste to the recycling center.
-Design sufficient space and infrastructure for food digesters near kitchens. - 1.3.2 Restaurants: the primary waste generated in the restaurant is food waste which is also the main source of contamination.
-Separating food waste from general waste is the key.
-Design space for food waste bin and general waste bin (side by side) at food processing/preparing/cleaning stations.
-Allocate space for breakdown and storage of cardboard.
-Design space for food waste tilts and general waste tilts that transport waste to the recycling center.
-If food digester is going to be used for food diversion instead, design sufficient space and infrastructure for food digesters. - 1.3.3 Housekeeping closets/hotel tower BOH elevator landings: design space to collect bathroom amenities (soap and shampoo products), newspaper and magazines, and leftover toilet paper.
+Design sufficient space and infrastructure for food digesters near kitchens.
+U 1.3.2 Restaurants: the primary waste generated in the restaurant is food waste which is also the main source U U 1.3.3 Housekeeping closets/hotel tower BOH elevator landings: design space to collect bathroom amenities (soap and shampoo products), newspaper and magazines, and leftover toilet paper.
 If rooms have separate recycling bins, ensure proper collection space is designed for other recyclables as well.
-Design housekeeping carts to accommodate collection of recyclables from rooms. - 1.3.4 Facility shops: design appropriate space for recycling bins for the following commodities: - Paper and cardboard - Plastic, cans and bottles - Metal - Hazardous waste - Trash - 1.3.5 Offices: general waste bin and recycling bin (for plastic, bottles and cans).
-Paper must be separated either place a large paper recycling bin at a centralized location or small paper bins at each desk. - 1.3.6 Team Member dining: the primary waste generated in the Team Member dining room is food waste which is also the main source of contamination.
+Design housekeeping carts to accommodate collection of recyclables from rooms.
+U 1.3.4 Facility shops: design appropriate space for recycling bins for the following commodities: Paper and cardboard Plastic, cans and bottles Metal Hazardous waste Trash U 1.3.5 Offices: general waste bin and recycling bin (for plastic, bottles and cans).
+Paper must be separated - either place a large paper recycling bin at a centralized location or small paper bins at each desk.
+U 1.3.6 Team Member dining: the primary waste generated in the Team Member dining room is food waste which is also the main source of contamination.
 Separating food waste from general waste is the key.
-Design space for food waste bin and general waste bin (side by side). - 1.3.7 Bars and Lounges: the primary waste from bars and lounges is glass, aluminum cans and plastic bottles.
+Design space for food waste bin and general waste bin (side by side).
+U 1.3.7 Bars and Lounges: the primary waste from bars and lounges is glass, aluminum cans and plastic bottles.
 Design space for bottle recycling bins and general waste bins side by side.